Core Values, Mission Statement & PROM

 Traditional scientific method: borne of the Age of Enlightenment and which gave rise to the technological advances of the industrial revolution.

 Post-normalism:* pre-deterministic approach where policy and outcome dictate the kind of ‘science’ needed to justify it.
-The most culpable purveyors of this modern malaise are national governments, NGO’s and big corporations.
+Perceived as the most culpable purveyors of this modern malaise are national governments, NGO’s and big corporations.

 (Wikipedia excerpt) In Popper’s view, the advance of scientific knowledge is an evolutionary process characterized by his formula: